Nicholas Thompson (editor): Career

 In 2010, Thompson was hired as a senior editor at The New Yorker.
-From 2012 to 2017, Thompson served as the editor of Newyorker.com, where he oversaw and managed the magazine's website.
+From 2012 to 2017, Thompson served as the editor of the magazine's website.
 In that time, the number of monthly readers increased seven-fold.
 He also led the redesign and re-platforming of the site, the launch of The New Yorker Today app, and the introduction of a metered paywall.
-"What we're trying to do is make a website that is to the Internet what the magazine is to all other magazines," Thompson told Politico at the time of the website's relaunch in 2014.
 By the time the metered paywall was introduced months later, new subscription sign-ups were 85 percent higher than they had been the previous January.
 Thompson also wrote for the magazine, most notably a piece on his long friendship with Joseph Stalin's daughter.

 In 2017, Thompson returned to Wired as its fifth editor-in-chief.
-“Nick’s return to Wired, combined with his impeccable journalistic skills, will give the Wired team a tremendous advantage in covering the world of technology,” Condé Nast's Anna Wintour said at the time of the announcement.
-Under his leadership, Wired launched a successful paywall, won the National Magazine Award for design and photography and was nominated for general excellence.
+Under his leadership, Wired launched a paywall, won the National Magazine Award for design and photography and was nominated for general excellence.
 Thompson took an evolved approach to the magazine's editorial mission, as Wired was once an optimistic advocate for the tech industry.
-“The job isn’t to champion, the job is to be as smart as you can be about [tech companies] and praise them when they do things that are right and hold them to account when they do things that are wrong,” he said.
-“The role of Wired has shifted, and it’s shifted in a way that’s a little complicated for our audience.”